Change Your Thoughts and You Change Your World

 There are various tools such as meditation, visualization, affirmations, journaling, etc that can be used to assist you with this transition.

 My intention with this post is to convey that if you are struggling with any negative situations or feelings in your life, you are capable of turning them around.

-Having eventually climbed out that dark hole myself I know the magnitude of the task.
+Having eventually climbed out of that dark hole myself I know the magnitude of the task.

-It takes a lot of tries, a lot of courage, a lot of forgiving, but I can attest to the fact that – Change Your Thoughts and You Change Your World – it is oh so worth it on the other side.
+It takes a lot of tries, a lot of courage, and a lot of forgiving, but I can attest to the fact that – Change Your Thoughts and You Change Your World – but is oh so worth it on the other side.